vozikkks/vozikkks/README.md

 ### hi, I'm Kseniia 👋

-QA Engineer with over 4 years of experience specialising in web and mobile testing.
+QA Engineer with 5 years of experience specialising in web and mobile testing.
 Passionate about test automation, CI/CD as quality gates, and ensuring the delivery of high-quality software.
-Currently focus is on Cypress and CI.
+Currently focused on testing with Cypress (e2e and components) and CI.

 about me: